Tip #501: In Praise of Piloting Training Programs

 However, these options fall far short in determining how relevant and effective the content, format and learning activities will be.

-One program involved 8 days of training for medical training institutions in Zambia, requiring additional content related to academic quality management.
-The other program involved 22 days of training for small private medical practices in Kenya, requiring additional content related to clinical practice, medical equipment, medical supplies and medications.
+One program involved 8 days of training for medical training institutions in Zambia.
+This required additional content related to academic quality management.
+The other program involved 22 days of training for small private medical practices in Kenya.
+This required additional content related to clinical practice, medical equipment, medical supplies and medications.

-Since I am neither an academic manager nor a medical practitioner, I needed to work with subject matter experts to identify the necessary content, examples and resources.
+I am neither an academic manager nor a medical practitioner.
+As a result, I needed to work with subject matter experts to identify the necessary content, examples and resources.
 I worked with two individuals to design the training for medical training institutions.

-The first was an experienced academic administrator and the second was Zambian consultant who conducted an extensive needs assessment interview process with the owners, directors and selected staff of the actual training institutions.
+The first was an experienced academic administrator.
+The second was a Zambian consultant .
+He had conducted an extensive needs assessment interview process with the owners, directors and selected staff of the actual training institutions.
 A medical professional with extensive experience with medical clinics in Africa provided wonderful content for the training for the private medical practices.

 We then tested both programs in on-site pilot sessions.
 In Zambia, the participants consisted of the owners, directors and staff of medical training institutions.
 Although we treated this program as a pilot, these participants were actually our target audience.